SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 Vue wouldn't know which mixin to take the "update" method from and throws an error.

 It's also unclear which mixin the "update" function came from, which would mean having to investigate the mixin source code and who can actually be fussed to do this?!
-A developer shouldn't have to read the source code of every mixin they use to figure out the origin of a method or computed property, it should be obvious!
+A developer shouldn't have to read the source code of every mixin they consume to figure out the origin of a method or computed property, it should be obvious!

 <img src="/img/vue2-mixin-example.png"
      alt="vue2 mixin example"
      class="reactive-img" />

 #
-## VueJS Amsterdam = vue 3 = logic reuse?
+## VueJS Amsterdam = vue 3 = logic re-use?

 With Vue 3 here and the new composition API we have a solution!